 She’s absolutely right about that.
-From an early age of 7, she began competing as a barrel racer in rodeo.
+From an early age of 7, she began competing as a barrel racer.
 She has always been easy to spot in the arena, not only for her showmanship and skills but also for her long flowing blonde hair beneath her cowboy hat.

 Most of her weekends in her youth were spent riding her horse and practicing barrel racing, pole bending, and breakaway roping.
 These activities are competitive events in rodeos across the world and require a high level of skill from truly dedicated riders.